bflaven/ia_usages/ia_build_vue_js_on_fastapi/006_fastapi_database/README.md

 # 006_fastapi_database

-**Investigation  on how to replace a frontend made in Streamlit by one made with Vue.js**
+**Two backend projects to have an api made wit fastapi and plugged it to frontend in Vue.js**